-- Ethical Guidelines. - A Supplier Code of Conduct, which further specifies our expectations that our suppliers and business partners abide by the same or similar principles in their own operations as those outlined in our Ethical Guidelines, including but not limited to human rights and working conditions. - A process for conducting third party due diligence assessments, covering areas such as (but not limited to) corruption, money laundering and sanctions risks, as well as risks relating to adverse impacts on human rights and decent working conditions.
-This process is enshrined in our Third Party Due Diligence Procedure, applied in conjunction with our due diligence questionnaires that suppliers and business partners above a certain risk threshold are required to complete. - A process for handling information requests received under the Transparency Act, in order to ensure that such requests are dealt with in a timely and compliant manner.
-Requests can be addressed to the partner in charge or to bergen@wr.no or oslo@wr.no.
+- A Procedure for Human Rights and Compliance with the Transparency Act, including a process for handling information requests received under the Transparency Act.
+The purpose of this procedure is to ensure that Wikborg Rein Advokatfirma AS and its subsidiaries (collectively referred to as "Wikborg Rein") respect fundamental human rights and decent working conditions, and complies with the Transparency Act. - o Ethical Guidelines. - A Supplier Code of Conduct, which further specifies our expectations that our suppliers and business partners abide by the same or similar principles in their own operations as those outlined in our Ethical Guidelines, including but not limited to human rights and working conditions. - A process for conducting third party due diligence assessments, covering areas such as (but not limited to) corruption, money laundering and sanctions risks, as well as risks relating to adverse impacts on human rights and decent working conditions.
+This process is enshrined in our Third Party Due Diligence Procedure, applied in conjunction with our due diligence questionnaires that suppliers and business partners above a certain risk threshold are required to complete.